i-am-grub/MultiGP_Toolkit/docs/usage/importing/index.rst

 .. important::

+        All instructions under this section will be performed under the ``Format`` page

         .. image:: format.png
                 :width: 500
                 :alt: RotorHazard Format page
                 :align: center

-        All instructions under this section will be performed under the ``Format`` page
+        If the panels under this subsection are not visable, verify your **timer** has an internet connection and reboot the system

 Waiting for Plugin Activation
 -------------------------------------------